 Now, we will look at what exactly happens while enzymes and substrates interact.
 We will look at this interaction’s kinetic data, thermodynamics, and structural aspects.

-Here is a graph to help us understand how enzymes and substrate work.
+Here is a graph to help us understand how enzymes and substrates work.
 In the X-axis of the graph, you have the reaction progression.
-It’s like a time, and you have free energy change in the Y-axis.
+It’s like a time when you have free energy change in the Y-axis.

 Without any enzyme, adding some substrate would eventually become a product, but it would take a lot of time.
 The graph looks like this: you have the reactants’ energy as the initial part, and then eventually, it would get converted into the product.

-The enzyme and enzyme-substrate interaction decrease the activation energy and reaction rate.
+The enzyme and enzyme-substrate interaction decreases the activation energy and reaction rate.

-Now let’s try to understand more detail and how enzyme specificity is brought about.
+Now let’s try to understand how enzyme specificity is brought about in more detail.

 Here is an enzyme binding to this particular substrate, but this specific enzyme will not bind with another substrate.
-There is a mismatch, or this specific substrate is not fitting into the enzyme’s active site.
-To understand these aspects, we need to look at the structural elements of these enzyme-substrate interactions and develop an X-ray crystallography technique.
+There is a mismatch, or this specific substrate does not fit into the enzyme’s active site.
+To understand these aspects, we must look at the structural elements of these enzyme-substrate interactions and develop an X-ray crystallography technique.

 There are two key principles:

 Let’s talk about binding energy.
-So the energy that is derived from the enzyme-substrate interaction maybe it’s a weak interaction that is known as the binding energy.
+So, the energy derived from the enzyme-substrate interaction may be a weak interaction known as the binding energy.

 For example, a hydrogen bond is formed between two particular residues between these two substrates and enzymes.
 That bond formation energy contributes to the binding energy.
 There is not only one interaction.
 There could be multiple different small interactions.
 Some are hydrogen bonds, and some may be hydrophobic or Vander Waals interactions.